Code-Institute-Submissions/Entrepreneur-Bookshelf/README.md

 First and foremost, the essential elements that had to be in place were:

-- **Responsiveness**: The website has to be fully responsive and adapt to different screen sizes.
+- **Responsiveness**: The app has to be fully responsive and adapt to different screen sizes.
-- **Interactivity**: The site has to provide users with interactivity and with more than just one type to demonstrate different managements of JS.
+- **Interactivity**: The site has to provide users with interactivity and with more than just one type to demonstrate different managements of JS and CRUD development.
-- **Simplicity**: The website has to be simple, easy to navigate, read and interact.
+- **Simplicity**: The app has to be simple, easy to navigate, read and interact.

-This project was developed to be presented as Milestone 2 for CI's Full Stack Software Development course.
-MS2 requires the explicit use of Javascript to provide site visitors with interactivity, so the decision was made to focus on a simple overall website, but with clear, interactive elements in it.
+This project was developed to be presented as Milestone 3 for CI's Full Stack Software Development course.
+MS3 requires the explicit use of Python, Flask, MongoDB and CRUD development to provide site visitors with interactivity and data management, so the decision was made to focus on a simple overall app, but with clear, interactive elements and management levels in it.

 _<div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>_

 <span id="features"></span>

-## 2. Features ⚙
+## 2. Features (TO DO) ⚙

-- **Navigation bar:** It allows users to easily access all the sections of the webpage and content on the King Metric's website, at all times.
+- **Navigation bar:** It allows users to easily access all the sections of the webpage and content on the King Metric's app, at all times.
 It also provides a direct button taking them to the "Convert" section.
 - **Home section:** It welcomes users with a quick pitch about King Metric and those still using the Imperial System.
 It also provides a big button taking users to the "Convert" section.
-- **Footer:** It allows users to easily access all the sections of the webpage and content on the King Metric's website, at all times.
+- **Footer:** It allows users to easily access all the sections of the webpage and content on the King Metric's app, at all times.
 It also provides a direct button taking them to the "Convert" section.
-Additionally, it provides users with direct links to the websites where the content was taken from for the "Origins" and "The Others" section.
+Additionally, it provides users with direct links to the app where the content was taken from for the "Origins" and "The Others" section.
 - **Origins section:** It allows users to learn a bit about the history of the Metric System and where it came.
 - **The Others section:** It enables users to learn a bit about who is still officially using the Imperial System.
 - **Convert section:** It enables users to convert Imperial units to the Metric System.
 It provides conversion for units in Length, Area, Volume and Weight.
 It also provides a reset button, to clear the converter for new calculations if necessary.